Last Updated on May 3, 2023 by Anjali Chourasiya

 2. Rights issue

 A firm does this by issuing new shares to all current stockholders in proportion to their stake in the company.
-Often, new shares are given at a discount to encourage shareholders to apply in the offering.
+Often, new shares are given at a discount to encourage shareholders to apply for the offering.
 For example, in a 3:1 rights issue, a stockholder can purchase one share for every three shares he holds in the firm.